bbangert/lettuce_webdriver/README.rst

     The "Volvo" option from "Car Choices" should be selected The "Saab" option from "Car Choices" should not be selected

+    # radio buttons
+    I choose "Foobar"
+    The "Foobar" option should be chosen
+    The "Bar" option should not be chosen

     # text entry fields (text, textarea, password)
     I fill in "Username" with "Smith"